 Accountability 2021 is a comprehensive agenda of key policy reforms for Joe Biden’s administration to repair critical gaps in transparency, ethics, and oversight in the federal government.
 At stake are our democratic institutions that face a historic crisis, hastened by the Trump administration’s unprecedented secrecy, defiance of the rule of law, disregard of norms, consolidation of power and corruption.

 The Accountability 2021 initiative is centered on six broad categories that reflect the foundation of a responsive government.
-The following outlines the significant problems in each of the categories and some of the core recommendations to the incoming Joe Biden administration on how to fix them.
+The following outlines the significant problems in each of the categories and some of the core recommendations to the Biden administration on how to fix them.

 PROBLEM: Gaps in the record of our government’s decision-making prevent accountability and enables corruption.